rpdelaney/l4d2-tourney-rules/rules.md

 notified in a reasonable time.
 Intentionally positioning a tank so that it cannot advance when AI controlled is not allowed.

-The minimum penalty will be equivalent to full map distance and health bonus at the time of the infraction.
+A typical penalty will be equivalent to full map distance and health bonus at the time of the infraction.

 ######5.7.3 Spectate command